What is CMMC?

 According to the DoD representative, Ellen Lord,

 “The CMMC is the DoD’s metric to measure a company’s ability to secure its supply chain from cyber threats, protecting both the company and the department.”

 CMMC is that vehicle for the DoD to ensure that NIST 800-171 standards are met.
 While Level 1 does not require any compliance with NIST 800-171, Levels 2-5 incorporate either some or all practices from NIST 800-171.

 Cybersecurity Maturity Model Certification

 In late September 2020, the DoD published the interim rule requiring DoD government contractors to possess at least a basic NIST SP-800-171 DoD Assessment.
 The assessment can be no more than three years old at the time of the award and is required by November 30th, which means companies need to:

 Starting in Q3 of 2020, third-party auditors began applying for authorization to assess compliance with this new requirement.
-In Q4 of 2020, bidders will go through audits and by 2021 the DoD will be enforcing the CMMC requirement for all its contractors.
+In Q2021 the DoD will be enforcing the CMMC requirement for all its contractors.

-With the deadline quickly approaching, organizations are scrambling to get their CMMC certification, so they can continue bidding on DoD contracts.
+With the deadline quickly approaching, organizations are scrambling to get their CMMC certification to continue bidding on DoD contracts.
 One of the best ways to prepare for CMMC audits is to partner with a managed security service provider (MSSP).

-MSSPs are staffed with experienced cybersecurity professionals who keep up with the threat landscape and are uniquely equipped to help organizations navigate new regulations.
+MSSPs have experienced cybersecurity professionals who keep up with the threat landscape and are uniquely equipped to help organizations navigate new regulations.